 The key is to gradually reduce the use of the coping strategies in category one and gradually increase the use of the coping strategies in category two.
 This can take time.

-Another coping strategy is very simple but very effective (when I first learned this one I was dubious that something so simple could help and was surprised when it did) is to learn ‘controlled breathing’.
+Another coping strategy that is very simple but very effective (when I first learned this one I was dubious that something so simple could help and was surprised when it did) is to learn ‘controlled breathing’.

-Under stress, we tend to HYPERVENTILATE (this refers to the type of breathing which is rapid and shallow) which has the physiological (and indeed psychological) effect of making us feel much more anxious.
-CONTROLLED BREATHING, on the other hand (breathing DEEPLY, GENTLY and EVENLY THROUGH THE NOSE) has the physiological (and, again, psychological) effect of calming us down.
+Under stress, we tend to HYPERVENTILATE (this refers to the type of breathing that is rapid and shallow) which has the physiological (and indeed psychological) effect of making us feel much more anxious.
+CONTROLLED BREATHING, on the other hand (breathing DEEPLY, GENTLY, and EVENLY THROUGH THE NOSE) has the physiological (and, again, psychological) effect of calming us down.
 It is recommended by experts that with controlled breathing we should take 8-10 breaths per minute (breathing in AND out equates to ONE breath).
 With practice, this skill can become automatic.

 FORMING SUPPORTIVE RELATIONSHIPS:

-Survivors of childhood trauma often find it difficult to form lasting relationships in adulthood (sometimes related to anger-management issues, volatility, inability to trust others and other problems).
+Survivors of childhood trauma often find it difficult to form lasting relationships in adulthood (sometimes related to anger-management issues, volatility, inability to trust others, and other problems).
 However, those who can form such relationships tend to have a much better outcome.